 Each month, the marketing team is responsible for meeting their target.

 Cognism made this predictable by measuring many components individually and creating a fixed conversion rate.

 “With our marketing team, there are two focuses for us: content leads and inbound leads.
 When we look at the content leads, we treat these as cold leads - so the MDR team gets comped exactly as they would for a cold lead from nowhere but with a warmer introduction.”

 Cognism also evaluates its SQOs and determines how many deals will come from them.

 And then, from all of these metrics, sales and marketing align by giving marketing an ultimate revenue target.

-Alice doubled-down on how important actioning your inbound marketing leads is:
+Alice doubled down on how important actioning your inbound marketing leads is:

-“Then, you should set an expectation with the rest of the business, especially sales, that you have 80% capacity focused on that plan and executing that strategy, and then you action ad hoc requests from sales and other parts of the business with the other 20% of your capacity.
-This means you won’t be constantly distracted from your goal.”
+Then, you should set an expectation with the rest of the business, especially sales, that you have 80% capacity focused on that plan and executing that strategy, and then you action ad hoc requests from sales and other parts of the business with the additional 20% of your capacity.
+This means you won’t be constantly distracted from your marketing goal.”

-Alice suggests going to your leadership and getting a revenue number for your team, if you don’t already have one.
+Alice suggests going to your leadership and getting a revenue number for your team if you don’t already have one.

 Because when you make the shift to your marketing team owning a revenue number, you’ll see that it gives you: